- CLASS: Mammalia (Mammals)

 How can you tell if you're looking at a goat or a sheep?
 If a male has the familiar beard, or goatee, then he's probably a goat; male sheep don't have beards.
 Another hint is the horns: a male sheep's horns usually curl, and a goat's are straight.
 But, of course, there are exceptions.
 Male Barbary sheep or aoudads look like a mixture of both: they have beards AND curled horns!
 And the scientific name for the beardless Himalayan tahr—Hemitragus jemlahicus—means "something like a goat."

 Surefooted sheep and goats walk on two toes—the third and fourth—on each foot.
 Some have two or more vestigial toes called dewclaws.
 The bottom of each foot is very soft.
-This gives the animal the ability to climb on rocks with a secure foothold.
+This gives them the ability to climb on rocks with a secure foothold.
 Markhor are known for their tree-climbing ability, and those living at the San Diego Zoo Safari Park have even been seen walking along the top of a chain link fence, which is only a half-inch (1.2 centimeters) wide!
 Ibex and Barbary sheep can jump over 6 feet (1.8 meters) straight up from a standing position.

 People have hunted wild goats and sheep for their hides and meat for many thousands of years.
 Ice Age cave drawings found in Europe depict what appear to be ibex.
 Over time, humans developed an association with goats and sheep and began domesticating them some 8,000 to 10,000 years ago in southwest Asia and the Middle East.
 There are now dozens of domesticated goat and sheep breeds, many bred to provide milk, fibers such as cashmere, mohair, and wool, and meat.

 When you look at wild goats and sheep at the Zoo or Safari Park, you are seeing a living link to a remote past, as well as a vital part of our world today.
 Take time to admire their impressive stature and those amazing horns, and to appreciate their agility and toughness.
-They represent an important but often overlooked component of wild habitats.
+They represent an important but often overlooked component of natural habitats.

 HABITAT AND DIET